echonabin/alergiesmanagement/ReadMe.md

 ```

 ## UI portion (Frontend)

+> Note that this UI depends with backend api endpoints so make sure it is running first.

 Frontend project is created using react framework called [Next.Js](https://nextjs.org).
 For the styling it use [TailwindCss](https://tailwindcss.com).
 To understand more about project folder structures please scroll down to folder structure sections.